froesecom/Magnetic-Poetry/README.md

 To do list:

 - animate share this text
-- spread out words in sidebars
-- push to heroku
+- fix images not showing on heroku
+- write tests
 - create underscore template for creating divs in displayWords function
-- write test

 - add google analytics

 LOOK